bhanuprakash1606/JS-Animations/README.md

 ### Understanding Anime.js properties

 - Targets refer to the element or elements we want to animate.
 These could be CSS selectors such as a div, class, or id, DOM nodes or node arrays, or simple JavaScript objects.
 It is also possible to use a combination of the aforementioned in an array.
-- Properties specify which visual aspects of an element should be animated, such as its color, size or position.
+- Properties specify which visual aspects of an element should be animated, such as its color, size, or position.
 We can define the properties to be animated using the following types of data:
   1. **Standard CSS properties**, such as _color_ or _font-size_.
   2. **CSS transform properties**, such as _rotate_ or _scale_.
   3. **Object properties**, such as the properties of a JavaScript object.